tchoopojcharoen/XICRO/README.md

 - Connect MCU to the computer

-- check the permission for the open port
+- Verify the permission for the open port

-- execute the generate Python executable (run the generated node)
+- Execute the generate Python executable (run the generated node)